Seraphin-/ctf/irisctf2023/feelingtagged.md

 ```
 BeautifulSoup parses the HTML and the challenge iterates over all the elements.
 If the element tag is not in `SAFE_TAGS` - which consists of only i, b, p, and br - it refuses to send it.
 It also refuses if any element has an attribute set.

 The intended solution is to find any parser difference between the default HTML parser (html.parser on the server) and an the HTML5 spec parser.
-Comments are usually where XSS happens with these, so by trying various invalid markup I came up with this solution:
+Comments are once place where XSS happens with these, so by trying various invalid markup I came up with this solution:
 ```
 <!--><script>alert(1)</script>-->
 ```